almassapargali/almassapargali.github.io/_posts/2014-12-14-how-i-learn-things-or-aha-moments.md

 ---

-We always learning something.
+We are always learning something.
 Be it new language, framework or another lib.
 And every one of us has its own methods to learn.
 I have got mine too.
 Here I'll write how how I learn and why I do so.

 ## 3 years ago...